 This is a follow up story for Paperwallet.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi there!
 My name is Elad Burko and I’m the founder, CEO, and everything in between at Paperwallet.

 Born from my love for art and a passion for unique product design, Paperwallet has been creating slim minimalist wallet designs since 2007 There are three things that set Paperwallet apart from other thin wallet brands on the market:

 - Our use of waterproof, tearproof, recyclable Tyvek smart material for all of our products - and our commitment to sustainable, eco-friendly practices

 - The smallest, thinnest wallets you can find beyond using a rubber band (our Micro wallet is only 1.3mm thick)

 - Collaboration with artists and designers from around the world to provide the most eye-catching products you’ll ever put in your pocket or purse

 Since we last appeared on Starter Story, we’ve added dozens more artist collaborations to our storefront, recently created a brand new Safety Kit design to support front-line heroes in their efforts against COVID-19, and have some seriously exciting new projects in the works that you’ll have to hang around for a bit to hear about.

 Tell us about what you’ve been up to!
 Has the business been growing?